EasySportsApps/VolleyRotationsApp/README.md

 ## <img src="https://img.icons8.com/ios-filled/24/000000/document.png"/> About VolleyRotationsApp

-VolleyRotationsApp is a free and interactive web application developed with RStudio and Shiny.
+VolleyRotationsApp is a free and interactive Shiny web app, created and developed by [Raúl Hileno, PhD](https://raulhilenophd-nextlevelstatsandapps4u.netlify.app/), as part of the [EasySportsApps](https://github.com/EasySportsApps) GitHub project.
 It helps volleyball coaches visualize and plan team rotations with ease.
 With this app, you can create formations for two teams and see how they match up across all six rotations.
 Key features include:

 - **<img src="https://img.icons8.com/ios-filled/24/000000/add-user-male.png"/> Add/modify players button:** Easily update court diagrams after entering player information.
 You can assign a number (1-99) and a name (recommended max: 10 characters, including spaces) for proper display.
 Team A is shown in blue, Team B in red for clear distinction.